Letter to a Tinnitus Sufferer

 Approximately 20% of the population of the industrialized world has tinnitus, but most are not tinnitus sufferers like you.
 Their ears ring, but it doesn’t seem to bother them much.
 You, on the other hand, have intrusive tinnitus.
 Not only do you have tinnitus, but your tinnitus has you!
 Intrusive tinnitus has caused you to suffer.
 A lot.
 Sometimes you can barely get through the day, and you’d pay almost any price for some quiet.

 Why am I writing to you?
 It’s because I am one of the world’s authorities on tinnitus suffering.
 No, it’s not my medical degree that makes me an authority on tinnitus suffering.
 In fact, no amount of schooling or study can make a person an authority on tinnitus suffering.
 What makes me an authority on tinnitus suffering is my own first-hand up-close-and-personal experience with tinnitus suffering.
+I'm fine now, but you can trust me when I tell you that I absolutely understand what you are going through.
 I recall spending hour after hour, day after day, rolling in bed from side-to-side holding my ears in agony.
 Tinnitus kept me out of work for over a year.
 I was absolutely miserable.
 Every day.
 All day long.
 Yes, it is my own suffering that makes me an authority – just like your suffering makes you an authority.
 You are every bit as much of an authority on tinnitus suffering as I am.
 And although your friends and loved ones try to understand, they don’t get it, do they?

 Maybe we should start from the beginning.
 What makes somebody who has tinnitus go to the doctor?
 Obviously people with tinnitus go to a doctor because their ears are ringing, right?
 Well it turns out that many people with tinnitus don’t consult a doctor.
 What do the ones who do have in common?
 They have ringing in the ears and it makes them feel bad!
 If their tinnitus didn’t cause them distress, they wouldn’t see a doctor about it.
 Unfortunately after running a few tests to rule out any significant underlying problems, more than likely the doctor will tell them that there’s nothing that can be done, and they’ll have to learn to live with it.
 So they walk into the doctor’s office because their ears are ringing and it makes them feel bad, but when they leave, their ears are still ringing … and they feel even worse.
 At least that’s what happened to me!